Where tourmaline is found

 They often have two or more colors.

-There are tourmalines which change their color when the light changes from daylight to artificial light, and some exhebit a cat's eye effect.
+There are tourmalines that change their color when the light changes from daylight to artificial light and some exhibit a cat's eye effect.

 No two tourmalines are exactly alike.